Set your service token (from dashboard)

 - Stack Overflow - #hook0 tag

-- Email - support@hook0.com for critical issues
+- [email protected] - For critical issues

 Contributing